 Executive Director of Pioneers For Christ

 Donny works as a marketing, strategy, and technology consultant for companies such as Reed Elsevier, Johnson & Johnson, and Radian.
-He is a church-planter in the Presbyterian Church in America (PCA), and lead pastor for Metro Presbyterian Church in Philadelphia, PA.
+He is a church-planter in the Presbyterian Church in America (PCA), and lead pastor for Metro Church in Philadelphia, PA.
 Donny completed his undergraduate education at Brandeis University (near Boston, MA), and graduated from Plymouth-Whitemarsh Senior High School.
 He currently resides in the Cheltenham area, and is married to Angela, also a member of the PFC Genesis Core Team.

 Director of Worship Ministries

 Tim grew up in Voorhees, NJ where he grew a love for music, worship leading, multimedia, and a fondness of Philadelphia sports.
 His passion is to see the gospel clearly and effectively communicated through the mediums of music and multimedia.
 At Camp, he enjoys leading worship, taking pictures, and editing videos.
 He currently resides in Philadelphia, PA, working as Financial Analyst and serving as an Associate Pastor at Metro Church (East Falls).

 Bora works as a Senior Manager for a healthcare technology company in Philadelphia called InstaMed.
 Bora currently attends Metro Church in Philadelphia, PA and serves on the worship team there.
 She graduated from the University of Pennsylvania and currently resides in Philadelphia, PA.
 Bora has been a camper since 1990 until she joined the staff in 2003.

 Christina (Xtina) Choi